kv-ohwtfyb/APP-LINFO1212/projetFinale/README.md

 1. If it is your first time running our web, You will *need to import our database*, for a better experience.
 To do so:
 	* Run your mongodb in a terminal : `mongod --dbpath <pathOfWhereYourDbIs>`.
 	* Go in 'db' folder of our project.
-There is a folder named 'testingdb'.
+There is a folder named 'giq'.
-	* Copy the path of 'testingdb'.
+	* Copy the path of 'giq'.
 	* Open a new terminal in the 'ProjetFinale' folder.
 	* Run this command : `mongorestore --db giq --drop <pathYouCopied>`.
 		It should look like this : `mongorestore --db giq --drop pathWhereYouPutOurProject/projetFinale/db/giq`.